California Privacy Rights Act (CPRA), quick summary

 The California Privacy Rights Act (CPRA) is a clear signal that the Golden State is moving full speed ahead on the US frontier of data privacy.

-Even though the CPRA won’t go into full effect until January 2023, and won’t be enforced until July 2023, websites, businesses and organizations, who have users from California should prepare for compliance.
+Now that the CPRA is in full effect (since January 1, 2023) websites, businesses and organizations, who have users from California should prepare for compliance.

 The California Privacy Rights Act (CPRA) is a state-wide data privacy bill that amends and expands the existing California Consumer Privacy Act (CCPA).
 The CPRA works as an addendum to the CCPA, strengthening data privacy rights for California residents, tightening business regulations and establishing the California Privacy Protection Agency (CPPA) as lead enforcer and supervisor.

 What is the difference between CCPA and CPRA?

 The California Consumer Privacy Act (CCPA) laid the foundation for data privacy law in the state of California, when it entered into effect on January 1, 2020.
 The California Privacy Rights Act (CPRA) isn’t a new law in itself, so much as it is a rewrite of the CCPA.
 Together, the CCPA/CPRA form one data privacy regime in California.

 When does the California Privacy Rights Act (CPRA) go into effect?

 The California Privacy Rights Act (CPRA) took effect on January 1, 2023 with a lookback period to January 1, 2022.
 The California Privacy Protection Agency (CPPA) will begin enforcing the CPRA from July 1, 2023.

 What is CPRA compliance?

 If you’re already in compliance with the CCPA, you need to change certain practices and add new data privacy features to your business’ website.
 Using Cookiebot CMP already offers your website full control of data collection, respecting user opt-out for CCPA compliance.